Add Your Work

 Publisher's Version / Final PDF is the reviewed, edited, formatted and typeset version of the article, including any tagging, indexing and other enhancements by the publisher.

 How Do I Know Which Version is Allowed?

-In general, we recommend saving a copy of your Author Accepted Manuscript, or depositing a copy in the Digital Collections Repository, at the time of publication.
+In general, we recommend saving a copy of your Author Accepted Manuscript, or depositing a copy in University Scholarship at the time of publication.
 If you need to obtain a copy of your Author Accepted Manuscript, visit the Direct2AAM site for instructions or contact your publisher.

-For more information, to deposit your work, or questions about the TXST Digital Collections Repository or the TXST Dataverse Repository, please contact Laura Waugh, Digital Collections Librarian (email@example.com) or firstname.lastname@example.org.
+For more information, to deposit your work, or questions about the University Scholarship repository or the Research Data repository, please contact Laura Waugh, Digital Collections Librarian (email@example.com) or firstname.lastname@example.org.

-Additional resources and information can be found on the University Libraries Scholarly Communications: Getting Started.
+Additional resources and information can be found on the University Libraries Scholarly Communications: Getting Started guide.